chrishardy100/ChessGame/README.md

 # ChessGame
- A game of chess, written in C++ and played trough the comand prompt.
+ A game of chess, written in C++ and played trough the command line interface.